 We recall that a real closed field is an ordered field such that every positive element has a square root, and every polynomial of odd degree has a root.
 Clearly the polynomial has no root in a real closed field.

 If is real closed, then is algebraically closed.

-The splitting field? of is a finite Galois extension of , with Galois group .
-If is the Sylow 2-group? of , then the fixed field? of is an odd degree extension of , given by adjoining a root of an odd degree irreducible polynomial over .
-But since is real closed, has a root in ; by irreducibility, the degree must be , so that in fact .
+Thus the splitting field of is a finite Galois extension of , with Galois group .
+If is the Sylow 2-group of , then the fixed field? of is an odd degree extension of .
+Any must then have an irreducible polynomial of odd degree.
+But since is real closed, has a root in ; by irreducibility, and , forcing and .
 We have since the splitting field contains .

 So is a -primary group.
-But for any prime number , a nontrivial finite -group has nontrivial center, and is therefore solvable by an inductive argument.
+But for any prime number , a nontrivial finite -group has nontrivial center (see here), and is therefore solvable by an inductive argument.
 Therefore the extension arises from a tower of non-trivial quadratic extension?s